-Jolene Tornabeni is a Managing Partner with Quick Leonard Kieffer.
+Jolene Tornabeni is Of Counsel with Quick Leonard Kieffer.
 Prior to joining the firm, Jolene served in a number of executive (C-suite) positions in healthcare organizations and developed a reputation for successfully implementing innovative changes in healthcare delivery and for championing high quality programs receiving national recognition.

 Jolene served with Inova Health System based in Northern Virginia from 1994 to 2004, first as the Chief Executive Officer for its flagship, 730-bed Inova Fairfax Hospital/Inova Fairfax Hospital for Children, then as Inova's Executive Vice President and Chief Operating Officer.
 While under her leadership, Inova Fairfax Hospital attained Magnet status through the American Nursing Credentialing Center, was named one of “America’s Best Hospitals” by Solucient’s Top 100 Hospital’s for eight out of ten years, and was recognized for six out of seven years as one of the Top 100 Hospitals in a number of specialty areas by U.S. News and World Report.

 Prior to her work with Inova, Jolene served as the Vice President and Senior Vice President for Catholic Healthcare West at Mercy Hospital and Medical Center in San Diego, California from 1986 to 1994.